open-policy-agent/opa/docs/docs/policy-language.md

 > OPA will reorder expressions to ensure that negated expressions are evaluated after other non-negated expressions with the same variables.
 OPA will reject rules containing negated expressions that do not meet the safety criteria described above.

-The simplest use of negation involves only scalar values or variables and is equivalent to complementing the operator:
+The simplest use of negation involves only <GlossaryTooltip term="scalar-values">scalar values</GlossaryTooltip> or variables and is equivalent to complementing the operator:

 ```rego
 package negation